mrdotan/apicv10/instructions/Lab1/index.md

 -   Publish an API for developers.

-Continue the APIC VEST Series!
-Go to [APIC VEST Lab 2 - The Developer Portal Experience](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab2) to learn how to socialize this API and make it available to developers.
+Continue the APIC Workshop Series!
+Go to [APIC Workshop Lab 2 - The Developer Portal Experience](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab2) to learn how to socialize this API and make it available to developers.